 The Audi Group considers one of its central tasks, over and above simply securing its own long-term competitiveness, to involve conducting its business in a value-oriented future-proof manner that concurs with the aims of its interest groups.
 Only when combined with profitability can growth meet the premium standards of the Audi Group and thus lead to a long-term rise in the value of the Company.

 Qualitative growth and economic stability

-With more than 1.45 million vehicles delivered in 2012, the Audi brand set a new deliveries record despite the difficult market conditions in Europe.
-Meanwhile the Audi Group increased its operating profit to EUR 5.38 billion – a new record high.
-The operating return on sales of 11.0 percent exceeded the strategic target corridor of 8 to 10 percent.
+With more than 1.57 million vehicles delivered, the Audi brand achieved a new sales record in 2013, despite the difficult market conditions in Europe.
+In so doing, Audi increased its sales revenue to 49.880 billion euro and achieved an operating profit of 5.030 billion euro.
+Over the full year 2013 the operational return on sales of 10.1 percent was slightly higher than the strategic target corridor of eight to ten percent.